i-c-grant/building_damage_pipeline/README.md

 - Integration with Google Geocoding API for address validation
 - Additional BasePipeline subclasses for other data sources
 - Better reporting on validation failures
+- More spatial validation in general, especially footprints vs. reported coordinates